[Updated 9 August 2019]

 Credit: @makris_petros on Instagram

-Nestled in the center of the city, the neoclassical buildings, narrow alleyways and old world charm makes it a perfect evening for a leisurely stroll.
+Nestled in the centre of the city, the neoclassical buildings, narrow alleyways and old-world charm make it a perfect evening for a leisurely stroll.
 Several museums such as Frissiras Museum and the Museum of Greek Folk Musical Instruments are also worth a visit.
 If you aren’t into museums, you can continue your Greek adventure by exploring the tiny settlement, Anafiotika in Plaka itself.
 The quaint whitewashed houses give it a Greek-island vibe – you would probably forget that you are actually still in the city!

 Credit: ahmetnca on Instagram

 Opening Hours: Daily, 24 hours

 Try some of the tastiest and healthiest vegetarian meals at Vegan Nation (1-2 hours)

 [Updated 10 Aug 2019: Do note that Vegan Nation is currently under renovation and will be closed indefinitely]

 An eclectic mix of different fast and healthy meals, you will be spoilt for choice here.
 Vegan Nation prepares almost everything from moussaka, sushi to Lebanese rice, sugar-free milkshakes and decadent desserts!
 Only fresh food is made daily and the all-vegan menu will definitely leave you craving for more healthy food.
 And yes, they have vegan ice-cream too – a great guilt-free way to end your fun-filled day!